armankhondker/aVeryFunCryptoService/README.md

 #### Additional Functionality
 * As I was testing this application, I found it very useful to have the ability to reset our running statistics calculation by hitting an endpoint without restarting the application.
 I implemented the reset endpoint to help solve this problem.
-* I have added in the strucutre for our application to implemented DB logic and
+* I have added in the structure for our application to implement DB logic

 #### Future Enhancements
 * Custom Logging for Error Messages
 * Add integration tests
 * DB Connection to store our API calls
 * HTTP Error Handling
+* Custom User Interface for interact with APIs

 #### Libaries Utilized
 * [Apache DescriptiveStatistics](https://commons.apache.org/proper/commons-math/javadocs/api-3.3/org/apache/commons/math3/stat/descriptive/DescriptiveStatistics.html) - Calculate Mean and Standard Deviation